Last updated on 2026-04-08

 Program overview

 The Aircraft Gas Turbine Technician program is a full-time course that spans 38 weeks.
-Here are some key details:
+It is delivered primarily on-campus at the Aerospace Technology Campus in Richmond, with some online components.
+The program is structured as follows:

 Featured Experiences